madec-project/ezvis/README.md

 ## Facets

-In a chart page, you can add facets: others fielsd's values.
+In a chart page, you can add facets: others fields' values.

 Thus, you can have facets in each chart.
 Example: